What prerequisites do I need to apply to the APM masters program?

 This is a terminal master's program, not a master's as the first step on the way to a doctorate.

 Is there an application deadline?
 When do I need to apply?

 You can apply at any time.
 APM admits applicants through a "rolling admissions" system, whereby applications that arrive are processed quickly so that a student can begin classes the following semester.
-However, applicants applying for financial aid will need to have their applications complete by February 1.
+For merit consideration please contact the program.

 What do students do after the MS Program?

-We are oriented towards students who wish to move into carreers that invovle measurement and evaluation.
+We are oriented towards students who wish to move into careers that involve measurement and evaluation.
 This encompasses many career paths, from human resource management to healthcare evaluation to educational testing and even non-profit capacity-building.

 Are internships limited to those already arranged by the MS Program?